 We do not automatically apply Assessment Adjustments provided for earlier study (e.g. A level or prior University study) to your University examinations and course tests.

 We also require your written consent to share information with our colleagues in the Assessments Office and Hubs for approval and implementation of the concession.

 Staff in the University Assessment and Quality Officer are responsible for ensuring equity of provision across the University and it is they who decide whether a concession for Assessment Adjustments can be approved.

 Students and their home school HUB are notified of Adjustments approved and the period they are approved for.
 Students whose conditions are variable or temporary will find that their approval is for one exam or one exam season only and, if their condition persists, they must apply again for subsequent examination series with new medical evidence.

-General information about the conduct of examinations can be found in this Guide to Students on Conduct in Exams and Course Tests.
+Information about the conduct of examinations can be found in sections 20, 21 and 22 of the General Regulations for Students.
 You should note that all students are allowed to leave the exam room to use the toilet (taking their Campus ID card with them).